How Can Twitter Help My Teaching?

 Start off with following some of the most popular maths enthusiasts/educationalists – once you see who they retweet (means they share other people’s posts) then you will gradually get ideas for who else to follow.
 You could also look at who they have chosen to follow.

 People and organisations you could follow (a small selection of ideas) – don’t forget, we aren’t endorsing everything they might say in the future!

-- @beamathsteacher – The official account of the Maths Teacher Training Scholarship Scheme – Stay in touch with all the latest news.
+- @beamathsteacher – The official account of the Mathematics Teacher Training Scholarship Scheme.
+Stay in touch with all the latest news.

 Should maths teachers even be on Twitter?

 Social media can be a minefield for teachers – however plenty of teachers use it successfully and to great benefit.
 It is however important to follow some guidelines:

 - Stick within your own school’s guidelines for using social media – you should have specific training within your child protection training / staff handbook.